PrestaShop/prestashop-specs/content/1.7/back-office/orders/orders/view-shopping-cart.md

 - **Total Cart** - the numeric value, that describes the total amount that single customer has so far.
 - **Customer information** - a section, that describes the customer first name, last name, account registration date, valid orders placed, total spent since registration, and the customer email.
 The customer name and last name contains a link, that directs to the Customer Account page in Prestashop.
 Email link is also implemented with a link, once clicked initiates the email composing.
+- **Order information** - if the Order is made, then the link appears with the Order number with the hashtag near.
+This link is clickable, it redirets to the specific order of the Customer has made.
+- **Made on** - the exact timestamp registered when the Order was made.